OP-TEE/optee_website/security-advisories/security-advisories.md

 that it is possible to circumvent security countermeasures and privilege escalation by using speculative execution, caches, out-of-order execution in a specific way.
 All details about the attacks has been thoroughly described in the whitepapers that can found in the [Meltdown and Spectre] page.
-So we will not cover the details here, instead we will highlight how it could affect OP-TEE and what the current status is about the mitigations.
+A [blog post](https://www.linaro.org/blog/meltdown-spectre/) is also available on the Linaro website.
+So we will not cover the details here, instead we will highlight how it could affect OP-TEE and what the mitigations are.

-Note that since there are some patches still in progress, we will update this page when things have changed.

 ### Variant 1: bounds check bypass (CVE-2017-5753)